Nuris: Ottoman era

+In 1517, the village was included in the Ottoman Empire with the rest of Palestine.
+During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.

-In 1517, the village was included in the Ottoman Empire with the rest of Palestine, and in the 1596 tax-records it appeared part of the nahiya (subdistrict) of Jenin under the liwa' (district) of Lajjun, with a population of 16 Muslim households; an estimated 88 persons.
+In the 1596 tax-records Nuris appeared part of the nahiya (subdistrict) of Jenin under the liwa' (district) of Lajjun, with a population of 16 Muslim households; an estimated 88 persons.
 They paid a fixed tax rate of 25% on a number of products, including wheat, barley, olives, and goats and beehives; a total of 7,500 akçe.

 The village was captured and burned by Napoleon's troops, after the Battle of Mount Tabor in 1799.

 Pierre Jacotin named the village Noures on his map from that campaign.

 British traveller James Silk Buckingham visited the site in the early 19th century.
 Buckingham remarked that there were several other settlements in sight, "all inhabited by Mohammedans."
 In 1838 Edward Robinson noted Nuris during his travels in the region, located in the District of Jenin, also called "Haritheh esh-Shemaliyeh".

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Shafa al-Qibly.

 In 1882, the PEF's Survey of Western Palestine described the village as being small, situated on rocky ground, much hidden between the hills, about 600 ft above a valley.

 Nuris had an elementary school for boys, which was founded under the Ottomans in 1888, and a mosque.
 Some ancient ruins remained unexplored as of 1992.